zulip/zulip/docs/contributing/continuing-unfinished-work.md

 ## Credit prior work in your commit history

 When you use or build upon someone else's unmerged work, it is both professionally and ethically necessary to [properly credit][coauthor-git-guide] their contributions in the commit history of work that you submit.
+Git, used properly, does a good job of preserving commits originally authorship information.

+However, it's normal to find yourself making changes to commits originally authored by others contributors, whether resolving merge conflicts when doing `git rebase` or fixing bugs to create an atomically correct commit compliant with Zulip's [commit guidelines](../contributing/commit-discipline.md).

-The most direct way to credit someone else's work is with a `Co-authored-by:` line after a blank line at the end of your commit message:
+When you do that, it's your responsibility to ensure the resulting commit series correctly credits the work of everyone who materially contributed to it.
+The most direct way to credit the work of someone beyond the commit's author maintained in the Git metadata is `Co-authored-by:` line after a blank line at the end of your commit
+message:

     Co-authored-by: Greg Price <greg@zulip.com>

-You may find it necessary to make use of tools such as `git commit --amend -C` or `git commit --amend --reset-author` in instances where you squash commits in such a way that preserves the wrong authorship information.
+Be careful to type it precisely, because software parses these commit message records in generating statistics.
+You should add such a line in two scenarios:

+- If your own work was squashed into a commit originally authored by another contributor, add such a line crediting yourself.
+- If you used another contributor's work in generating your own commit, add such a line crediting the other contributor(s).

+Sometimes, you make a mistake when rebasing and accidentally squash commits in a way that messes up Git's authorship records.
+Often, undoing the rebase change via `git reflog` is the best way to correct such mistakes, but there are two other Git commands that can be used to correct Git's primary authorship information after the fact:

+- `git commit --amend --reset-author` will replace the Git commit metadata (date, author, etc.) of the currently checked out commit with yourself.
+This is useful to correct a commit that incorrectly shows someone else as the author of your work.
+- `git commit --amend -C <commit_id>` will replace the commit metadata (date, author, etc.) on a commit with that of the provided commit ID.
+This is useful if you accidentally made someone else's commit show yourself as the author, or lost a useful commit message via accidental squashing.
+(You can usually find the right commit ID to use with `git reflog` or from GitHub).

+As an aside, maintainers who modify commits before merging them are credited via Git's "Committer" records (visible with `git show --pretty=fuller`, for example).
+As a result, they may not bother with adding a separate `Co-authored-by` record on commits that they revise as part of merging a pull request.

 ## Present your pull request